-Likewise, once upon a time there was a man who began attending a congregation of God’s people…
+Likewise, once upon a time there was a Christian who began attending a local congregation of God’s people…

 From time to time, I hear some people express their disdain for the process of “placing membership” with a congregation.
 They want to visit, attend worship services, participate in special activities, but they don’t want to be accountable to anyone.
 They don’t want to accept responsibility for involvement in the local work of the congregation, and contribute little more than their sporadic attendance to the local church, yet they want the church to continue to meet all their needs.